A Statistical Test of Walrasian Equilibrium by Means of Complex Networks Theory: Statistical ensembles

+The sum is limited to those network configurations which satisfy $H(G) = E$, and $W(G)$ counts the number of link micro-states corresponding to a given network configuration.
+Then the usual Bose-Einstein, Fermi-Dirac and Boltzmann distributions are derived from a suitable specification of $W(G)$.These coincide, as expected, with the average link values which are derived from the grandcanonical ensembles (see the appendix).

-\section{Canonical ensemble}
+\subsection{Canonical ensemble}

 Now let's suppose that the probability distribution of states is peaked around a given state $\bar{s}$ and that $x^*$, $\omega$ and $p^*$ are continuous in $s$.
-In this case the conditions for a statistical Walrasian equilibrium, specified in sec. \ref{sec: prel}, are fulfilled.
-Agents trade according to the observed $s \neq \bar{s}$, but the probability of observing large deviations from Walrasian equilibrium, as defined by the microcanonical ensemble, is small.

-Inspired by this economic view, the derivation of the canonical ensemble follows the lines present in \cite{1,huang} , whereby we follow as closely as possible the standard derivation of the Gibbs distribution in statistical mechanics.
-As a first step we introduce $G_1$ and $G_2$ as sub-networks of an isolated network $G$ of fixed energy $E$ with $E_1 \ll E_2$.
+In this case the conditions for a statistical WE, specified in sec. \ref{sec: prel}, are fulfilled.
+Agents trade according to the observed $s$, but the probability of observing large deviations from WE, as defined in the previous section, is small.
+Inspired by this economic view, the derivation of the canonical ensemble follows the lines present in \cite{1,huang}.
+Firstly we introduce $G_1$ and $G_2$ as sub-networks of an isolated network $G$ of fixed energy $E$ with $E_1 \ll E_2$.
 Then we assume that $H(G) \simeq H(G_1) + H(G_2)$, which means that the states $(i,j)$, defined between couples of nodes $i,j$ belonging respectively to $G_1$ and $G_2$, are empty, i.e. that links or commodity units cannot flow from one subnetwork to the other.
 Thus the two systems can be treated as mutually independent.
 Under the assumption that $E$ is conserved, we have